Extending to Begin a New Program (F & J Students)

 Use your new COE to travel, but keep all previous forms.
 The travel signature is valid for 12 months or until the end of your I-20/DS-2019, whichever is earlier.

 Travel while you are in between programs

-As long as you have completed the steps above, you can re-enter the U.S. at any time.
+As long as you have the new I-20/DS-2019 for the new program, you can re-enter the U.S. at any time.
 This is because:

-The first time you travel outside the U.S. (except to Canada or Mexico), however, you will need to apply for a new F/J visa at a U.S. Embassy or Consulate.
+If your visa has expired, the new I-20/DS-2019 establishes the continued validity of your F/J status while you remain in the U.S., but the first time you travel outside the U.S. (except to Canada or Mexico), you will need to apply for a new F/J visa at a U.S. embassy or consulate.